joao-borrego/cripto/assignments/assignment6.md

 sudo service apache2 restart
 ```

-`a2ensite` is a service to enable or disable an apache2 site.
+`a2ensite` is a service to enable an apache2 site. `a2dissite` disables an apache2 site.

 Finally check that Apache is listening on ports 80 and 443 with